youngpabs/paabs.github.io/projects.md

 **PixelMon Server** <br />
 An idea I had to create a Minecraft server revolved around the Pixelmon mod trying to replicate a pokemon experience in a custom map with custom quests and more.
 It's a small team of friends on the project helping with world building and planning for this server.

+**Open-Game Art Game Jam Submission** *July 21'* <br />
+Game I intended on creating for the Open Game Art's Summer game jam but ran out of time!
+I like the idea I have had and wanna flush it out more as a mini-game experience teaching myself more about the Unity Engine and helping myself become more comfortable developing my own things in Unity.

 ![Pixelmon]({{site.baseurl}}/assets/images/projects/Pixelmon.png)